anansri799/gesture-control/README.md

 This project is being built for real patients.
 If you're an occupational therapist, assistive technology specialist, or ALS patient willing to give feedback, that is more valuable than code right now.

-For code contributions — open an issue first.
+For code contributions, open an issue first.
 The gesture thresholds and Kalman tuning are the most impactful areas.

 ---